 On Gravity Falls,Dipper is a mild example for his twin sister, Mabel.
 He usually has to keep her from getting too distracted, but she's mostly capable of functioning without him, and she spends just as much time pointing out his own flaws.

-James Hutton, the geologist responsible for putting forward an important aspect of plate tectonics, was known for having very strange speech patterns.
+James Hutton, the geologist responsible for putting forward an important aspect of plate tectonics, was known for having very strange speech patterns, which made his papers unreadable.
 When he died, a friend of his (who knew what he was on about) rephrased things for him.

 It is not uncommon for exceptionally driven but socially lacking students in scientific fields to pair up with a mediocre but socially-apt student for part or all of their studies in order to make group assignments bearable.